 Good to know, moms!
-You wonder sometimes if what you think matters, if your opinion of your kids means a thing.
+You sometimes wonder if what you think matters; if your opinion of your kids means a thing.
 When we take a moment as adults to recount the punishments we remember, often the biggest impact in our lives was the simple sadness we saw in our parent’s eyes.
 The times when they believed we could have done better.
-No grounding, no sitting in the corner, no removal of cell phone, computer, or TV can make this kind of impact on our children.
+No grounding, no sitting in the corner, no removal of a cell phone, computer, or TV can make this kind of impact on our children.

 So moms, use your words of disapproval sparingly.
 Save them for the times when a child really has disappointed you.
-Then, let them know you know they can do better, that you expect them to be better.
+Then, let them know you know they can do better and that you expect them to be better.
 It’s the punishment that will make the most impact.
 The one they will remember.

 Don’t miss these popular articles:

 3 Reasons You’re Unhappy and How to Make a Change

 Raising Great Girls: How to Do the Job with Darlene Brock

 5 Things You Need to Quit Right Now